 Sewer Stoppages

-Sewer stoppages on private property are the responsibility of the property owner or tenant.
-The Town of Pantego is responsible for maintaining lines within the public right-of-way and public utility easements but is prohibited by law from expending public funding for repairs on private property.
+Sewer stoppages on private property are the responsibility of the property owner (or tenant, depending on your lease agreement).
+The Town is responsible for maintaining sewer main lines within the public rights-of-way (ROW) and public utility easements but is prohibited by law from expending public funds for repairs on private property.

 Who should I call if my sinks don’t drain or my toilets are overflowingMost common household plumbing stoppages are caused by grease buildup or foreign objects clogging the service line.
 Consumer tips for selecting a plumber are available from the Texas State Board of Plumbing Examiners.